-For information about the use of gypsum board in fire-resistant construction systems consult GA-600-20009, Fire Resistance Design Manual.
+For information about the use of gypsum board in fire-resistant construction systems consult GA-600, Fire Resistance Design Manual.back to top

-Control of unwanted sound that might be transmitted to adjoining rooms is a key consideration in the design or renovation stage of a building or residence, taking into account the environment described for the particular activity of the occupants.
-Gypsum board wall and ceiling systems effectively help control sound transmission.
+Control of unwanted sound transmission to adjoining rooms is a key consideration in the design or renovation stage of a building or residence.
+Gypsum board wall and ceiling systems help control sound transmission.
 Suggested systems for sound attenuation and sound control are described and illustrated in GA-600, Fire Resistance Design Manual along with recommended procedures to obtain sound control.

-Gypsum board is used to construct strong high quality walls and ceilings with excellent dimensional stability and durability.
+Using gypsum board results in strong high-quality walls and ceilings with excellent dimensional stability and durability.
 The surfaces are easily decorated and refinished.

-Gypsum board satisfies a wide range of architectural requirements for design.
-Ease of application, performance, availability, ease of repair, and its adaptability to all forms of decoration combine to make gypsum board unmatched by any other surfacing product.
+Gypsum board satisfies a wide range of architectural design requirements.
+Ease of application and repair, high performance, widespread availability, and decorative adaptability combine to make gypsum board an unmatched surfacing product.back to top

 Types of Gypsum Board and Industry Terms

-Developed through modern technology as a result of specific requirements, gypsum board is mainly used as the surface layer of interior walls and ceilings; as a base for ceramic, plastic, and metal tile; for exterior soffits; for elevator and other shaft enclosures; as area separation walls between occupancies; and to provide fire protection to structural elements.
-Most gypsum board is available with aluminum foil backing which provides an effective vapor retarder for exterior walls when applied with the foil surface against the framing.
+Developed through modern technology to meet specific requirements, gypsum board is mainly used as the surface layer of interior walls and ceilings; as a base for ceramic, plastic, and metal tile; for exterior soffits; for elevator and other shaft enclosures; as area-separation walls between building units; and to provide fire protection for structural elements.
+Most gypsum board is available with aluminum foil backing that provides an effective vapor retarder for exterior walls when the foil surface is applied against the framing.

-The various thicknesses of gypsum board available in regular, type X, improved type X and pre-decorated board are as follows:
+The various thicknesses of gypsum board available in regular, type X, improved type X, and pre-decorated board are::